Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 dachshund dog eating from elevated bowl

-While following your vet’s advice when it comes to helping relieve your dog’s joint pain is the most important thing you can do, it’s also possible to aid them with the type of dog food you choose.
+While following your vet’s advice when it comes to helping relieve your dog’s joint pain is the most important thing you can do, it’s also possible to aid them with the addition of joint supplements and the type of dog food you choose.
 This review is designed to help you choose the best dog foods for joint health available.
 Take a look at the ones we like and choose the one that is best suited for you and your four-legged best friend.

 Disclaimer: The foods reviewed here were chosen because they have certain characteristics that might help with some of the causes or consequences of this medical condition.
 However, they are not a medical treatment or a substitute for medical treatment.
 Keep in mind that each medical case is different and what works for some pets may not work for others.
 Your veterinarian is the right person to advise you on the best diet for your pet’s individual case.